lightamadi-stack/BugSigDBcuration/Blood-Bacterial-16S-rRNA-Gene-Alterations-in-Women-with-Polycystic-Ovary-Syndrome/README.md

 ## ✏️Curation Notes
 - Two separate experiments were created despite both statistical test comparing the same groups (PCOS vs. controls) and were not fully overlapping, per BugSigDB policy:
     - Mann-Whitney and LEfSe use distinct statistical frameworks and report at different taxonomic resolutions — Mann-Whitney stops at family level while LEfSe resolves to genus level in several chains
-    - The resulting taxon lists are not fully overlapping *Veillonellaceae* for example, appear only in Mann-Whitney; *Skermanella*, *Rhodospirillales*, *Rhizobiales*, *Micrococcaceae*, and genus-level taxa appear only in LEfSe Per BugSigDB curation policy: *Curate as two different experiments when results are different (not fully overlapping) between the tests*.
-- Family-level taxa in Supplementary Figure S2 were curated instead of phylum or order-level data from Figure 2, following the requirement to curate the lowest specific taxonomic rank.
     - Antibiotic use within 3 months was an explicit exclusion criterion for all participants — recorded as "yes" for both experiments per BugSigDB curation policy.

 ---